-The Trustees concluded that the legacy AVC arrangements for members in the DB Section may no longer offer value to members in the long term in the year to 30 September 2022 The Trustees' conclusion was based on factors such as:
+The Trustees concluded that the legacy AVC arrangements for members in the DB Section may no longer offer value to members over the long term, in the year to 30 September 2023.
+The Trustees' conclusion was based on factors such as:

-- The charges, particularly as some of the self-select funds have a charge of 0.75% meaning that these do not compare favourably in the main to the charges for the Legal & General funds; - The range of unit-linked funds brings a flexibility advantage about investment choice; and - The platforms do not provide online access that enables members to view and manage their own funds and access other additional information to help them better understand their benefits and options (unlike that for the DC Section).
+- The level of charges, particularly as some of the self-select funds have a charge of 0.75% pa meaning that these do not compare favourably to the charges for the Legal & General investment funds offered to members under the DC Section. - The range of unit-linked funds brings a flexibility advantage in terms of investment choice. - The platforms do not provide online access that enables members to view and manage their own funds and access other additional information to help them better understand their benefits and options (unlike the DC Section).